achang129/eLearningPortal/design/documentation/API Documentation.md

 * both use an 'AssignmentDTO' object
  * has `name` field containing the assignment name
+ * has `description` field containing the assignment description
  * has `date` field containing the date the work is assigned
  * has `dueDate` field containing the date the work is due
  * has `course` field containing the id of the course the work is being assigned to